Robinpig/Note/docs/CS/memory/GC.md

   which would lead to the collector being called too frequently, or in the worst case, preventing the allocation of new memory at all.
 - Second, the sweeper must be able to find each node in the heap.
   In practice, given a node, sweep must be able to find the next node even in the presence of padding introduced between objects in order to observe alignment requirements.

+From the viewpoint of the garbage collector, mutator threads perform just three operations of interest, New, Read and Write, which each collection algorithm must redefine appropriately (the default definitions were given in "[Mutator read and write operations](/docs/CS/memory/GC.md?id=Mutator-read-and-write-operations)").

 #### Lazy sweeping